 - Cover and let ferment 3 days.

-- Mince fresh herbs (dill, cilantro, etc.).
-Add herbs, and tahini to bowl.
+- If using, mince fresh herbs (dill, cilantro, etc.).
+Add herbs and tahini to bowl.
 Take it for another 15 second spin.

-- Drizzle olive oil into food processor while spinning for another 30 seconds, until it reaches the desired hummus consistency.
+- Drizzle olive oil into food processor while spinning for another 1 to 3 minutes, until it reaches the desired hummus consistency.
 Add up to 1/4 cup (60 ml) filtered water if necessary to thin out.

 - Transfer to a serving or storage bowl.